Anirudh-180707/TechnoHacks_Internship_Projects/TechnoHacks_Task1/README.md

 ## Overview

 This project is a responsive personal portfolio website developed as part of the **TechnoHacks Web Development Internship**.
-The website presents personal information, technical skills, and project highlights in a clean and user-friendly interface.
+The website showcases my profile, skills, projects, and contact information using a clean, modern, and responsive design built with HTML and CSS.

 ## Features

-* Responsive design for desktop and mobile devices
+* Responsive and mobile-friendly design
-* Home/Hero section
+* Home page with an introduction
-* About Me section
+* About Me page
+* Contact page
+* Project showcase
 * Skills section
-* Projects showcase
-* Contact section
-* Smooth and modern user interface using HTML and CSS
+* Modern UI with hover effects and smooth layout

 ## Technologies Used